-If you suffer from atrial fibrillation (and I don’t use the word suffer lightly) it can be difficult to know if you are having an episode or if you having an episode how bad the arrhythmia is.
+If you suffer from atrial fibrillation (and I don’t use the word suffer lightly) it can be difficult to know if you are having an episode or if you are having an episode how bad the arrhythmia is.
 As someone who has suffered with this condition it was quite concerning not knowing if my heart was out of rhythm or at what rate it was beating.

 People don’t understand how you cannot know if you are having an episode but you don’t always feel the erratic beats and even when you are still in rhythm you can be experience a range of symptoms that can make it rather confusing.
 It is a problem is not knowing how fast your heart is going especially if you are up and around.
 Many specialists now state if you can keep your heart rate under 110 (better under 100) beats per minute the risk is greatly reduced.